conjecto/nemrod/README.md

   	  namespaces:
         rdfs: "http://www.w3.org/2000/01/rdf-schema#"
         foaf: "http://xmlns.com/foaf/0.1/"
-        #you can of course add your own namespaces
+        #add the namespaces you need
 		mycompany: "http://www.example.org/"

 At this point, Nemrod knows enough to access to your data.
 Use the 'rm' service's `findAll()` (which is an alias for 'nemrod.resource\_manager.my\_endpoint'):